mattsegura/blackbox-talk-to-figma-mcp/DRAGME.md

 if [ ! -f "package.json" ] || [ ! -d "src" ]; then
     echo "❌ Not in project directory"
-    echo "💡 Please ensure you're in the cloned cursor-talk-to-figma-mcp directory" echo "💡 Use Cursor's File > Open Folder to open the cloned project" exit 1 fi
+    echo "💡 Please ensure you're in the cloned cursor-talk-to-figma-mcp directory" echo "💡 Use Blackbox's File > Open Folder to open the cloned project" exit 1 fi